bra1nDump/rayaCodingChallenge/README.md

 The major flaw of my implementation is that the state is highly coupled with the UI.
 I think it doesnt make much sense to use a Redux like approach to state managment since data flow is unidirectional.
 An example of bidirectional flow would be if we could add/remove episodes to "watch later" from the episode detail view and later see all those episodes in another part of the application, this is where a separate approach to storing data would really pay off.
 In our case separation only helps testing.
 Which ... well lets try to cover that with UI tests!
 I am really excited to try recording one.

+Overview of `SwiftUI` - very raw at the moment.
+I believe I have identified a bug with popovers, I will try to reproduce it and submitt an issue to apple.
+Overall the ammount of documentation in the official docs is very limited.
+Because the source is closed it is hard to figure out some of the problems.
+But there are plenty of articles that cover the things that aren't covered in the official docs.
+This branch contains a hack to just use an older way of presenting a view controller housing the episode SwiftUI view on top of the root view controller (containgin show search + show detail)

 # Roadmap

 ## Planning - start timer